Blatko1/flamepot/README.md

-# flamepot Minecraft Datapack
+# flamepot

-A Minecraft Datapack which adds new types of potion called Potion of Flames.
+`flamepot` is a Minecraft Datapack which adds a new types of potion called `Potion of Flames`.
 Main function of these potions is setting players, mobs and entities on fire.

+### Future:

+- try replacing data and NBT tags and selectors

+- maybe: remove Burning effect on rain

+- add an item which spawns an entity which constantly sets on fire everything in radius

+- maybe: reduce duration of effect is entity is further from splash center